Manufacturer catalog

-Defence Industries Corporation of Nigeria is Nigeria's state defence manufacturer and ordnance-factory operator, responsible for arms, ammunition, testing, and local-industrial support.
+Defence Industries Corporation of Nigeria is Nigeria's state defence manufacturer and ordnance-factory operator, responsible for arms, ammunition, testing, technology transfer, and local-industrial support.

 Defence Industries Corporation of Nigeria is the federal defence-industrial body that the Nigerian state created in 1964 to run ordnance factories and support the armed forces and other security organizations.
 Official DICON and Ministry of Defence material describe its remit as manufacturing, testing, and supplying arms and ammunition while using spare capacity to support local industry.